sighupio/fury-kubernetes-monitoring/README.md

 # Fury Kubernetes Monitoring

 This repository contains all components necessary to deploy monitoring tools on top of Kubernetes.
-We use [Prometheus](https://prometheus.io/), a very popular open source monitoring and alerting toolkit for cloud-native applications.
+We use [Prometheus](https://prometheus.io/), a very popular open-source monitoring and alerting toolkit for cloud-native applications.
 You can monitor both cluster itself and applications deployed on cluster via Prometheus.
-Alertmanager which makes part of Prometheus stack, handles alerts sent by Prometheus server and let you manage alerts flexibly and route them through receiver integrations such as email, Slack or PagerDuty.
-Thanks to the components in the Fury Kubernetes Monitoring stack, you're going to have full control on your cluster.
+Alertmanager which makes part of Prometheus stack, handles alerts sent by Prometheus server and lets you manage alerts flexibly and route them through receiver integrations such as email, Slack or PagerDuty.
+Thanks to the components in the Fury Kubernetes Monitoring stack, you're going to have full control over your cluster.
 On Kubernetes we use Prometheus Operator to deploy, configure and manage Prometheus instances and to manage service monitoring and alerts.
 This repository contains a package to deploy Prometheus Operator and other packages to deploy Prometheus